3li-3bdullah/Sudachat/README.md

 # Sudachat

-Sudachat is a chat application designed to chatting in Sudanese accent,and anyone form any country use it :) .
+Hi! , Welcome in the best world,world of Sudachat ^_^ , Sudachat is a chat application designed to chatting in Sudanese accent -_^ .